World Quizzing Championships

 The World Quizzing Championships is an individual quiz contest organised by the International Quizzing Association (the umbrella organisation of various quizzing activities from more than 25 countries around the world).
-The competition has been staged annually since (since 2004 in more than one country simultaneously) with an increasing number of contestants from an increasing number of nations.
+The competition has been staged annually since 2003 (since 2004 in more than one country simultaneously) with an increasing number of contestants from an increasing number of nations.
 Since 2006, the competition has been staged on the first Saturday of every June.

-As of 2024, Pat Gibson and Jesse Honey, hold the title for the highest-scoring quizzers with 186 out of 210 total points.
-(Although the quiz is out of 240, a player's lowest scoring round was dropped at the time Gibson and Honey played, and so their scores are out of 210 not 240).
+Contestants answer questions from eight broad categories and can earn up to 30 points in each, for a potential score of 240.
+Prior to 2022, they were allowed to drop their lowest-scoring category, leaving a maximum of 210.
+Under these rules, Pat Gibson and Jesse Honey jointly hold the high score record with 186 points, achieving that mark in 2011 and 2012 respectively.
+Since the rules were changed to count all eight categories, Victoria Groce holds the record with 191 points, achieved in 2026.

 Format

-The World Quizzing Championships are in the form of a written test taken by individuals that is conducted at various points around the globe.
-Each competitor faces the same questions (translated into their mother tongue in many cases) at approximately the same time.
-There are 240 questions, divided into eight categories, and are given out in two packs of four papers.
-The contestants will be given sixty (60) minutes to answer each pack.
-Previously, the rule is that at the end of the allotted time, the papers are marked and each contestant's top seven category scores will be added together to find the winner.
-However, this rule was changed in 2022.
-Instead, all eight papers will be counted to determine the winner.
+The World Quizzing Championships are in the form of a written test taken by individuals that is administered at various locations around the world.
+All contestants receive the same questions, typically translated into their first language, at approximately the same time.
+The test consists of 240 questions, with 30 in each of eight broad genres, and is distributed as two packs of four papers each.
+Contestants have 60 minutes to complete each pack.

+Once time expires, the papers are marked and contestants score one point for each correct answer.
+From 2003 to 2021, each contestant's lowest-scoring genre was dropped and their scores from the other seven were added to determine the final standings.
+Starting with the 2022 competition, all eight genres are included.

 The genres and general content areas are a combination of academic and popular culture topics including: